 Purchase products from the cellar doors and Oyster Farm Gate.
 We will pick up your purchases and drop them to your accommodation.
 He will also drive you home after a yummy lunch and local wines!
 See you soon, Sally.”

 Sally’s Ride has greatly increased community awareness with participation and involvement by youth and community throughout Tasmania.
 The project has grown so much that Sally’s Ride is now managed by the Rotary Club of Central Launceston.
-This year, 2015 was the 13th Sally’s Ride.
+This year, 2017, is the 15th Sally’s Ride.
 Between 600 and 800 cyclists now cycle annually for this great cause.

 www.sallysride.com.au Sally’s Ride – Tamar Valley Cycle Challenge.